nuodb/nuodb-helm-charts/docs/HowCertificatesRotation.md

 This allows the admin to act as intermediate CA and is used in the [Shared Admin Key + Intermediate CA](#shared-admin-key-+-intermediate-ca) model.
 You can omit this argument in case the [Shared Admin Key + Pass-down](#share-admin-key-+-pass-down) model is used.

-The newly created keystore files can be copied on the client machine which will be used later to update the keystore.
+The newly created keystore files can be copied on the client machine which will be used later to update the keystore secret.

 ```bash
 kubectl cp generate-nuodb-certs:/tmp/keys/. /tmp/keys